antarktikali/f90x-serial-documentation/f90x-serial-documentation.md

 ### Shutter release
 Similar to fully pressing the shutter button.
-Triggers the shutter release when in manual or continous servo autofocus modes.
+Triggers the shutter release when in manual or continuous servo autofocus modes.
 When used with the single servo autofocus mode, might trigger autofocus and not release the shutter if not in focus.
 The behavior might be possible to change, see the notes for Data Link System in the cameras user manual.